geoscixyz/gpg/content/electromagnetics/electromagnetic_basic_principles.rst

 .. .. figure:: ./images/Hp_Hs_schematic.jpg
 ..     :align: center
 ..     :scale: 80 %

-We can start to understand the geophysical survey anomaly of a conductive body usin g the three-loop model.

 The basic understanding of the different coupling between the source and receiver that is due to geometry allows us to sketch the expected responses that arise from a frequency domain horizontal loop survey taken over a conductor which is buried in a resistive host.
 This is a two-stage process.